The Absolute Grothendieck Conjecture is false for Fargues-Fontaine Curves: Introduction

 \section{Introduction}

 Let $E,E'$ be fields.
-Following \cite[Section 2]{joshi-anabelomorphy}, I say that $E$ and $E'$ are \emph{anabelomorphic} (denoted as $E\anabelmap E'$) if there exists a topological isomorphism of their absolute Galois groups $G_E\isom G_{E'}$ and refer to a topological isomorphism $\alpha:G_E\isom G_{E'}$ as an \emph{anabelomorphism} $\alpha:E\anabelmap E'$ between $E$ and $E'$.
+Following \cite[Section 2]{joshi-anabelomorphy}, I say that $E$ and $E'$ are \emph{anabelomorphic} (denoted as $E\anabelmap E'$) if there exists a topological isomorphism of their absolute Galois groups $G_E\isom G_{E'}$, and refer to a topological isomorphism $\alpha:G_E\isom G_{E'}$ as an \emph{anabelomorphism} $\alpha:E\anabelmap E'$ between $E$ and $E'$.
 I will say that an anabelomorphism $E\anabelmap E'$ is a \emph{strict anabelomorphism} if $E$ is not isomorphic to $E'$.
-Anabelomorphism of fields is an equivalence relation and in \loccit\ the invariants of the anabelomorphism class of a field are called \emph{amphoric}, for example if $E$ is a $p$-adic field (here and elsewhere in this paper a $p$-adic field will mean a finite extension of $\Q_p$) then the residue characteristic $p$ of $E$ and the degree $[E:\Q_p]$ are amphoric (see \loccit\ and its bibliography for a list of amphoric quantities).
+Anabelomorphism of fields is an equivalence relation and in \loccit\ the invariants of the anabelomorphism class of a field are called \emph{amphoric}, for example if $E$ is a $p$-adic field (here and elsewhere in this paper a $p$-adic field will mean a finite extension of $\Q_p$) then the residue characteristic $p$ of $E$ and the degree $[E:\Q_p]$ are amphoric (for a longer list of amphoric quantities see \cite[Theorem 2.4.3]{joshi-anabelomorphy}).

 The notion of anabelomorphisms of fields can be extended to a large class of smooth schemes by replacing the absolute Galois group by the \'etale fundamental group in the definition.
 More precisely consider the class of geometrically connected, smooth varieties over fields.
-Let $E$ be a field and $X/E$ be a geometrically connected, smooth scheme and let $\pi_1(X/E)$ be its \'etale fundamental group.
+Let $E$ be a field and $X/E$ be a geometrically connected, smooth scheme and let $\pi_1(X/E)$ be its \'etale fundamental group (computed for some choice of geometric base-point of $X$).
 I say that $X/E$ and $X'/E'$ are \emph{anabelomorphic schemes} if their \'etale fundamental groups are topologically isomorphic.

-As mentioned earlier anabelomorphy of fields (resp. schemes) is an equivalence relation on the respective classes.
+As mentioned earlier, anabelomorphy of fields (resp. schemes) is an equivalence relation on the respective classes.
 Note that isomorphism of schemes is another (tautological) equivalence relation on schemes and isomorphic schemes are evidently anabelomorphic.

 The extraordinary \emph{absolute Grothendieck Conjecture} (see \cite{grothendieck-anabelian}) asserts that in some situations these two equivalence relations coincide:

 This is known to be true and has been extended to include finite and $p$-adic fields thanks to the remarkable works of Hiroaki Nakamura \cite{nakamura90b} (the genus zero hyperbolic case), \cite{pop94} (the birational case), Akio Tamagawa \cite{tamagawa97-gconj}, Shinichi Mochizuki \cite{mochizuki96-gconj} (finite fields and number fields) and \cite{mochizuki99} ($p$-adic fields).
 The formulation of Grothendieck's conjecture considered above is the simplest (and is adequate for the present paper), but let me say that there are other variants of the (absolute) Grothendieck Conjecture which are also considered in the literature on this subject and the aforementioned papers will serve as a starting point for the interested reader.